 Bottom line, things get complicated (and real messy) between men and women when we don’t view or treat each other as God defines in Scripture.
 We must recognize our necessity of each other.
 Man was incomplete without woman (cf. Gen. 2:20).
 This would then imply woman was incomplete without man (for she came from man).
 And since the beginning, they now both come from one another (cf. 1Cor.
 11:11-12).
 Which means neither man nor woman is superior or inferior to the other.
 In actuality this affirms our necessity and complementation of each other.
 Otherwise, man and woman would still be incomplete.

-V. Conclusion: How we are to be regarding and treating one another…
+Conclusion: How we are to be…

 I started this morning by saying, a noticeable and touchy complication in relationships is in how men and women regard and treat one another’s similarities and differences and that we were going to have to address several things to discover how to biblically deal with this.
 Throughout my sermon, if you’ve noticed, I have pointed out several things we, as believers, “are to be doing” (and can do because of the Holy Spirit) concerning how we regard and treat one another’s similarities and differences.